 The metaphorical aspect of Zuni language is at the core of its cosmology.
 In their rituals and their everyday life the Zuni use numerous metaphors to depict how “everything” is related to the “same thing”.
 Language is a dynamic principle of the whole Zuni spirituality.

 Finally, among the many native cultures of North America the Zuni still live by the word of a compelling cosmology.
 Their self-enclosed cosmos is a typical example of what Emile Durkheim calls sociocentrism.1 The composition and arrangement of their collective order is typical of many other native cultures.
 But what is particular to Zuni mythology is some analogies it shares with the creation myths of Genesis.
 While the Bible describes the creation of the world in terms of time; namely, seven days, the Zuni relate the creation of the world in terms of space; namely, seven orientations.
 In Genesis the seventh day is sacred.
 For the Zuni the seventh space is also sacred.
 The etymology of the Hebrew word to swear, for instance, literally means to seventh oneself.2 In Zuni mythology the seventh space is referred to as the sacred Center: it is described as the Middle Place, and the Middle Time.
-Similarly, in the Bible the tree that lies in the midst of the garden is a metaphor for the divinity Asherah.
 In Zuni Mythology the center is a metaphor of Earth Mother.

 Zuni is the name of a people.
 It is also the name of their small Pueblo ─village─ located on the Indian Reservation in the McKinley county of New Mexico.3 Zuni is situated thirty miles south of Gallup, and about the same distance west of the Continental Divide.